Rehab Centers Roswell, NM

 Mental Health Resources Inc Mental Health And Substance Abuse - 70.7 miles from Roswell, NM

-Mental Health Resources Inc Mental Health And Substance Abuse is an inpatient substance abuse rehab facility in Portales, New Mexico that is situated in the 88130 zip code.
-Mental Health Resources Inc Mental Health And Substance Abuse provides Housing services, Case management and Mentoring/Peer support.
-It provides services to women and men.
+Mental Health Resources Inc Mental Health And Substance Abuse is an inpatient substance abuse rehabilitation center in Portales, NM that is situated in the 88130 zip code.
+Mental Health Resources Inc Mental Health And Substance Abuse provides Case management, Mental health services and Housing services.
+It provides treatment to men and women.

 Address: 300 East 1st Street, Portales, NM 88130 in Roosevelt County